nicolasraus/nicolasraus.github.io/_posts/2023-08-22-ethernaut-16-preservation-writeup.md

 '0x0000000000000000000000000000000000000000000000000000000000000009'
 ```

-It haven't modified the `timeZone2Library` but `timeZone1Library` instead...
+It hasn't modified the `timeZone2Library` but `timeZone1Library` instead...
 And this makes total sense, as the contract running on the address stored in `timeZone2Library` is the `LibraryContract` which modifies only one variable, and is the first one in the storage.

 So, how could we manage to modify the owner variable?